iFood: Better Build Times for iOS and Android

-The leader in food delivery in Brazil, iFood, has created an innovative system to help customers access takeout and delivery services in their cities. iFood allows users to easily order food from menus that are updated in real-time with accurate prices, descriptions, and exclusive promotions, all without any extra fees.
+iFood, has created an innovative system to help customers access takeout and delivery services in their cities. iFood allows users to easily order food from menus that are updated in real-time with accurate prices, descriptions, and exclusive promotions, all without any extra fees.

-At the beginning of 2019, the iFood's mobile DevOps team was using a third-party continuous integration and continuous delivery (CI/CD) solution for both iOS and Android development.
+At the beginning of 2019, iFood’s mobile DevOps team was using a third-party continuous integration and continuous delivery (CI/CD) solution for both iOS and Android development.
 Everything seemed to work well, but there was one major snag - build times.
-As the iOS and Android pipelines were becoming more and more robust, the team started to see significant build time increase.
+As the iOS and Android pipelines were becoming more and more robust, the team started to see a significant build time increase.

-iFood started with bare-metal Gen 3 i7 Mac minis for iOS development and an EC2 with a c5.2xlarge (8 vCPU + 16GB RAM) on AWS as their Android environment.
+iFood started with bare-metal Gen 3 i7 Mac minis for iOS development and EC2 with a c5.2xlarge (8 vCPU + 16GB RAM) on AWS as their Android environment.
 Once all the infrastructure was in place, the team began to migrate from their previous CI environment to Jenkins.
 The move would allow a direct comparison between iOS and Android pipelines, even though two separate services were running them.
 It couldn’t have come at a better time since iFood’s development team was expanding, and so was their codebase.
 Now they had a scalable solution and room to grow.

-“After a few weeks of real usage of the environments, we understood that we were right by moving to MacStadium,” said Diogo Ribeiro Mendes, QA and DevOps Manager at iFood.
+“After a few weeks of real usage of the environments, we understood that we were right by moving to MacStadium,” said Diogo Ribeiro Mendes, manager of QA and DevOps at iFood.
 “However, we didn’t have the same success on AWS.
 The Android builds were having mixed times and were not as constant as iOS.”

 With iOS builds running well, it was time for iFood to fix their Android builds.
 They devised a two-pronged approach: first, they created a build.gradle configuration dedicated to the CI, and then they changed their AWS instance to a c5.4xlarge (16 vCPU + 32GB RAM), doubling what they had initially.